jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 The Yocto system, while very powerful, does have a substantial learning curve and you may want to look at another popular but simpler tool for building embedded systems [Buildroot][buildroot].

-I have created a custom layer for the RPi boards called [meta-rpi][meta-rpi].
+I have created a custom meta-layer for the RPi boards called [meta-rpi][meta-rpi].

-The systems build from this layer use the same GPU firmware, linux kernel and include the same dtb overlays as the official Raspbian systems.
-No hardware functionality (compared to Raspbian) is lost using Yocto.
+The systems built from this layer use the same GPU firmware, linux kernel and include the same dtb overlays as the official Raspbian systems.
+So no hardware functionality (compared to Raspbian) is lost using Yocto.
 It is only the **userland** software that differs and that is configurable by you.

 There are a some example **images** in [meta-rpi][meta-rpi] that support the programming languages and tools that I use in my own projects.